-1 See infra pages 2-3 for additional information with respect to UHIP parameters.
+&lt;sup>1 See infra pages 2-3 for additional information with respect to UHIP parameters.

-2 For purposes of this report, UHIP uses the pronoun "him," because the vast majority of requests come from male inmates.
-UHIP reviews, investigates, and litigates innocence claims made by all inmates.
-UHIP uses an inmate's legal name on the envelopes of all of its outgoing correspondence, in order to conform with Texas Department of Criminal Justice (TDCJ) guidelines and requirements.
+&lt;sup>2 For purposes of this report, UHIP uses the pronoun "him," because the vast majority of requests come from male inmates.
+UHIP reviews, investigates, and litigates innocence claims made by female and LBGTQ+ inmates, as well.
+UHIP must use an inmate's legal name on the envelopes of all of its outgoing correspondence, in order to conform with Texas Department of Criminal Justice (TDCJ) guidelines and requirements.
+UHIP typically uses the inmate's legal name and set of pronouns as a default but will gladly honor an inmate's request for preferred name(s), pronoun(s), and/or prefix in its direct communications with the inmate.

-3 i.e. - the trial court judge in a bench trial or the jury in a jury trial.
+&lt;sup>3 i.e. - the trial court judge in a bench trial or the jury in a jury trial.
 In the event the defendant was convicted pursuant to a plea bargain, all evidence is considered "new" for UHIP purposes, since the evidence has yet to be considered in court.

-4 Although internships are available to undergraduate students and graduate students from any discipline, the vast majority of students participating in UHIP internships are UHLC students.
+&lt;sup>4 Although internships are available to all students, the vast majority of students participating in UHIP internships are UHLC students.
 Regardless, to account for the fact that UHIP accepts non-UHLC student interns, this report will refer to all students and interns collectively as "students."

-judiciary and executive levels, and criminal procedure at both the state and federal levels.
+During the substantive portion of the course/internship, students are trained on how to assess the viability of actual innocence claims; perform fact-based investigations; and seek post-conviction relief based on actual innocence.
+To further these objectives, students study Texas law (encapsulating both criminal statutes and case law), post-conviction relief at the judiciary and executive levels, and criminal procedure at both the state and federal levels.
 Students utilize specific investigation skills, including: locating witnesses, conducting witness/inmate interviews, obtaining and reviewing records and physical evidence, and understanding and interpreting evidence (e.g., autopsy/police/DNA reports).
 In addition, students are taught how to draft legal documents related to criminal appellate work, such as: Chapter 64 motions, state habeas petitions, federal habeas petitions, and clemency applications.
 Finally, students identify the causes of wrongful convictions (e.g., eyewitness misidentification, junk science, false confessions, etc.) and potential policy reforms that could assist in minimizing them.
 The substantive portion of the course/internship provides students with the necessary foundation to evaluate, investigate, and litigate inmates' actual innocence claims.

 By studying the causes of wrongful convictions and the ways to avoid them, students who plan on practicing criminal law learn best-practices to avoid wrongful convictions throughout their careers.
 Students who plan to practice other types of law (and even those who choose not to practice law) gain important knowledge about the legal system, which may advance and eventually result in future criminal justice reforms.
-All students participating at UHIP come from their experiences with increased empathy for all actors in the criminal justice system, increased practical knowledge with respect criminal investigation and law, and increased motivation to both avoid wrongful convictions and correct them when they occur.
+All students participating at UHIP they come from their experiences with increased empathy for all actors in the criminal justice system, increased practical knowledge with respect criminal investigation and law, and increased desire to both avoid wrongful convictions and correct them when they occur.